kanata-php/conveyor-laravel-broadcaster/Readme.md

 # Conveyor Laravel Broadcaster

-This is a Laravel Integration for [**Socker Conveyor**](http://socketconveyor.com).
+This is a Laravel Integration for [**Socket Conveyor**](http://socketconveyor.com).
 It allows you to use the Conveyor WebSocket server as a broadcasting driver for Laravel.

-If you want to run a WebSocket server using Laravel, you can use [**Jacked Server**](https://github.com/jacked-php/jacked-server), so your Laravel can serve itself, and, at the same port, it will serve the WebSocket server with Socket Conveyor out-of-the-box.
+**Recommended**: If you want to run a WebSocket server using Laravel, you can use [**Jacked Server**](https://github.com/jacked-php/jacked-server), so your Laravel can serve itself, and, at the same port, it will serve the WebSocket server with Socket Conveyor out-of-the-box.
 You'll be able to customize it in the Laravel installation where you run it from.

 ## Installation